The Financial Technology Law Review: Portugal

 Another important aspect of data processing in the context of fintech business is the definition of clients' profiles and business segmentation, as well as automated decision-making based on profiling.
 Automated decisions that produce effects concerning the data subject or that significantly affect him or her and are based solely on the automated processing of data intended to evaluate certain personal aspects relating to him or her are not permitted.

-There are also additional restrictions on using special categories of data (such as health-related data or biometric data) for any processing of personal data, which can ultimately impact the way Fintech companies will implement Strong Customer Authentication mechanisms under the PSD2 Regulatory Technical Standards, as the Regulatory Technical Standards suggest the use of the payment service users' biometric data in that context.
-The CNPD has consistently ruled that financial data are sensitive data, in the sense that they reveal aspects of an individual's private life and, thus, said data should be protected under the Portuguese Constitution.
-As financial data is also considered by the EDPB as data of a highly personal nature, this may ultimately influence the stringency of technical and organisational measures data controllers and processors choose to implement to protect said data, as well as on the need to undergo a data protection impact assessment (DPIA) before commencing processing activities on said data.
-The processing of financial data may, then, entail the need for a DPIA under the CNPD's Regulation 1/2018, which lists the processing activities subject to a mandatory DPIA, as the Regulation refers to the processing of data of a highly personal nature in four of its nine cases.
+There are also additional restrictions on using special categories of data (such as health-related data or biometric data) for any processing of personal data, which can ultimately impact the way fintech companies will implement strong customer authentication mechanisms under the PSD II Regulatory Technical Standards, as the Regulatory Technical Standards suggest the use of the payment service users' biometric data in that context.
+The CNPD has consistently ruled that financial data are sensitive data, in the sense that they reveal aspects of an individual's private life and, therefore, should be protected under the Portuguese Constitution.
+As financial data is also considered by the EDPB as data of a highly personal nature, this may ultimately influence the stringency of technical and organisational measures that data controllers and processors choose to implement to protect the data, as well as the need to undergo a data protection impact assessment (DPIA) before commencing processing activities on the data.
+The processing of financial data may, then, entail the need for a DPIA under the CNPD's Regulation 1/2018, which lists the processing activities that are subject to a mandatory DPIA, as the Regulation refers to the processing of data of a highly personal nature in four of its nine cases.

 Year in review

-Portugal Fintech (a Portuguese association supporting the emerging fintech ecosystem) continues its mission to promote the Portuguese fintech market, by gathering fintech, regtech, insurtech and cybersecurity companies in Portugal and fostering their access to and visibility among legislators, start-ups, investors, consultants, banks, regulators and other relevant entities.
-FintechHouse, opened in 2019 by Portugal Fintech and which is a technological innovation and financial services hub described as 'a unique place that aims to be the meeting point of the entire Ecosystem', has launched the Fintech365 programme to help all those enrolled better navigate the regulatory challenges presented by the financial sector and to accelerate their digital transformation.
+Portugal Fintech, a Portuguese association supporting the emerging fintech ecosystem, continues its mission to promote the Portuguese fintech market, by gathering fintech, regtech, insurtech and cybersecurity companies in Portugal and fostering their access to and visibility among legislators, start-ups, investors, consultants, banks, regulators and other relevant entities.

 Outlook and conclusions

-The transposition of the PSD2 has approved a new and reformed legal framework for the majority of fintech companies currently operating in the Portuguese market, while simultaneously paving the way for new market players and new types of companies to enter the market and offer their products and services to both consumers and other businesses.
-It has also legally recognised third-party providers such as PISPs and AISPs, expanding the open banking ecosystem with the emergence of new companies – such as payment initiation and account information services.
+The transposition of PSD II has approved a new and reformed legal framework for the majority of fintech companies currently operating in the Portuguese market, while simultaneously paving the way for new market players and new types of companies to enter the market and offer their products and services to both consumers and other businesses.
+It has also legally recognised third-party providers such as PISPs and AISPs, expanding the open banking ecosystem with the emergence of new companies, such as payment initiation and account information services.

-5 CJEU's case law C-264/14, from 22 October 2015 (Skatteverket v.
+6 Court of Justice of the European Union (CJEU) Case C-264/14, 22 October 2015 (Skatteverket v.
 David Hedqvist).
 In this case, the CJEU decided that the exchange of Bitcoin for traditional currency qualifies as a supply of services for VAT purposes.
-As to the question of whether these transactions should be regarded as exempt supplies, the CJEU pointed out that Bitcoin, being a contractual means of payment, cannot be regarded as a current account or a deposit account, a payment or a transfer.
+As to the question of whether these transactions should be regarded as exempt supplies, the CJEU pointed out that Bitcoin, being a contractual means of payment, cannot be regarded as a current account or a deposit account, a payment or transfer.
 Moreover, unlike a debt, cheques and other negotiable instruments referred to in Article 135(1)(d) of the VAT Directive, Bitcoin is a direct means of payment between the operators that accept it.
 Therefore, the CJEU ruled that transactions such as the exchange of cryptocurrency for traditional currency, and vice versa, should be exempt from VAT under the provision of Article 135(1)(e) of the VAT Directive.
 The CJEU did not expressly address the subject of whether the exchange of, for example, Bitcoin for a different cryptocurrency should also be regarded, for VAT purposes, as an exempt supply of services under Article 135(1)(e) of the VAT Directive.
 However, in our view, the same reasoning applies and the answer should therefore be the same.

 7 Under Article 9(27)(d) of the Portuguese VAT Code (which corresponds to the transposition of Article 135(1)(e) of the European VAT Directive).